MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

 ![Portals form in HTML when editing](media/configure-notes/portals-form-edit.png)

 > [!IMPORTANT]
 > If you try to save a note with HTML markup using the portal, you'll see this error: *We're sorry, but something went wrong.
 Please try again, and if this persists, contact the website administrator.* To save notes with HTML markup using the portal, you'll have to disable the request validation.
-However, disabling request validation impacts the entire web site record.
+However, disabling request validation applies to entire web site.
 For the steps to disable the request validation, and to understand its impact, go to [request validation](configure/entity-forms.md#request-validation).

 ## Notes configuration for web forms